ExurionTechnologies/ExurionTechnologies/README.md

 - No formal, published security policy yet — this is planned alongside Phase 2 hiring

 ### ⚖️ Compliance
-No formal certifications (ISO, SOC 2, etc.) are held at this stage — expected as the company scales past solo operation.
+No formal certifications (ISO, SOC 2, etc.) are held at this stage — a natural next step as the company continues to scale.
 General data-handling and security best practices are still applied to every engagement by default.

 ### 🏅 Awards & Recognition
 None yet.
 This section will be updated if and when Exurion receives external recognition.